6 - 7

 If you find yourself beyond your abilities, this is the last option to turn back.
 Though most of the trail is steep for the first two miles, it eventually levels out, giving you an opportunity to catch your breath.

-The path will also become much more distinguishable the higher you get.
+The path will also become much more distinguishable.

 Tight and twisty, the trail leads to one more steep climb as it nears Oso Pass.
-Whitewash Trail ends at an intersection with Embudito Trail and Three Gun Spring Trail—also known as Oso Pass.
+White Wash Trail ends at an intersection with Embudito Trail and Three Gun Spring Trail—a location sometimes referred to as Oso Pass.

-To skip the summit, take the hard right onto Three Gun Spring Trail instead.
+For those interested in a slightly shorter day, take the hard right onto Three Gun Spring Trail and continue along the loop.
 Continuing straight, the Embudito Trail climbs quickly onto a narrow bench cut that gives way to exhilarating views of the valley below.